Becoming a tutor opens doors to new opportunities.

 Many companies have realised how they can benefit from the increase in demand for personalised tuition, and began formalising the process which used to be delivered by teachers working off-the-books.

 Today, there is an abundance of organisations which specialise in home tutoring (such as Kumon and Superprof).

 In 2013, no less than £2.1 billion was exchanged for 40 million hours of lessons.

 According to The Guardian, the proportion of schoolchildren receiving additional tuition has risen from 18% to 25% in the last decade.
 Their reasons for resorting to after-school tuition range from keeping up with schoolwork to passing grammar school entrance exams.

-In the past year, 38 percent of state-educated 11- to 16 year-olds with a tutor received help to pass a specific GCSE exam.
+In the past year, 38 percent of state-educated 11- to 16 year-olds with a tutor received help to pass a specific exam.

-Nearly one-fifth of these pupils called upon private tutors to coach them to passing entrance exams so they can be enrolled in grammar school.
+Nearly one-fifth of these students called upon private tutors to coach them to passing entrance exams so they can be enrolled in grammar school.
 As selective education becomes more popular and widespread, this figure will keep rising, and so, the future of private tuition remains bright.

 More and more people look to find a tutor who they can pay for hourly private lessons - and that means you can earn some extra cash.

 In Singapore, Anthony Fok became the first millionaire tutor, and he's not the only one to have made his fortune this way.